Teachers > Priscilla van Rooyen

 - Integrative Nutrition Advance Business Course, 2017

-- 120 hours of Culinary Nutrition for a Plant-Based Diet with Matthew Kenney, 2017
+- Culinary Nutrition for a Plant-Based Diet with Matthew Kenney (120 hours), 2017

 - Tibetan Singing Bowl Massage Course with César Tejedor, 2016

-- Human Anatomy Course in Mysore, India with Noah McKenna 2014
+- Human Anatomy Course with Noah McKenna, 2014

-- Yoga Meditation course in Taiwan, International Sivananda Yoga Vedanta Centre, 2012
+- Yoga Meditation course, International Sivananda Yoga Vedanta Centre, 2012

-- Yoga Therapy course in Taiwan, Paramanand Institute of Yoga Sciences and Research in 2011
+- Yoga Therapy course, Paramanand Institute of Yoga Sciences and Research.
+2011

-- Hatha and Vinyasa 200-hour teacher training in Taiwan with Sucharita Hsu and Michael Jenkins of Our Yoga House, 2010
+- Hatha and Vinyasa teacher training with Sucharita Hsu and Michael Jenkins (200 hours), 2010